Leonteq is a leading expert for structured investment products and unit-linked insurance policies, supported by a market-leading technology platform.

 "CloudBees CI is like a Swiss Army knife.
 We use it to automate all kinds of jobs, including the execution of Docker containers."Sergey Kisel

 Staying Ahead in a Competitive Market

 Fast, efficient software development has become a major business objective for Leonteq, helping the company stay ahead of the competition with new products to meet its customer’s changing needs.
 The company employs a team of more than 100 software developers in that effort.

-"Continuous software delivery has become a critical enabler of our organization,” says Sergey Kisel, Head of Insurance and Wealth Planning Solutions (IWPS) Development.
+"Continuous software delivery has become a critical enabler of our organization,” says Sergey Kisel, former Head of Insurance and Wealth Planning Solutions (IWPS) Development.
 But achieving continuous delivery has been a challenge for the company’s highly regulated business.
 "You have to follow specific processes and document every change,” he says.
 "You have to have an auditable record of everything.”

 Further complicating software development for Leonteq was still integrating manual release processes that teams had been using for years.
 "Developers were only allowed to deploy code to a certain environment and the rest of the environments were regulated with release-management procedures,” Kisel explains.
 Established practices were creating bottlenecks in the product’s path from development to testing – and impeding Leonteq’s ability to deliver faster business value.